jupyterlab/extension-examples/advanced/server-extension/README.md

 ```

 In Jupyter, it is common to use JSON as format between the frontend and the backend.
 But it should first be stringified to be a valid response body.
-This can be done executing
+This can be done using
 `json.dumps` on a dictionary.

 A _POST_ request is similar to a _GET_ request except it may have a body containing data